Virdio

 Platform strategy: launching everywhere vs. focusing on the best experience

-This insight forced a critical strategic conversation.
-I advocated for a desktop-first approach: focus our limited resources on making the larger-screen experience exceptional.
-The CEO was adamant about launching on all platforms simultaneously.
-Multi-platform availability was a competitive differentiator, and mobile was the most accessible entry point for browsing and booking classes.
+The CEO was adamant about launching on all platforms at once.
+Multi-platform availability was a competitive differentiator, and mobile was still the most accessible entry point for browsing and booking.

 Option A